We all think we know the classic Nike marketing strategy.

-The Nike marketing strategy that most of us recognize isn’t the one that made them famous, at least not in the early days.
-Discovering the Nike marketing strategy that put them on the map is where the gold is.
-Furthermore, just like any true content marketing strategy, it isn’t really much of a “strategy” at all.
+The marketing from Nike that most of us recognize isn't the one that made them famous, at least not in the early days.
+Discovering what first put them on the map is where the gold is.
+Furthermore, just like any true content marketing strategy, it isn't really much of a "strategy" at all.
 Like many similar success stories, it was as simple as providing real customer value.

 Bill Bowerman was a track and field coach, as well as one of the co-founders of Nike.
 In the mid-1970's, he began experimenting with his wife's waffle maker to design a better tread for running shoes.